 Ensure essential documentation and recording of patient and research data in appropriate files per institutional and regulatory requirements.

-Help prepare manuscripts and reports, including preparing tables and formatting references. * - Other duties may also be assigned
+Participate in monitor visits and regulatory audits. * - Other duties may also be assigned

 EDUCATION & EXPERIENCE (REQUIRED):